google/zetasql/docs/protocol_buffer_functions.md

   inclusion/exclusion.
 By default, when you include the first field, all other fields are excluded.
 Or by default, when you exclude the first field, all other fields are included.
-+ A required field in the protocol buffer cannot be excluded explicitly or implicitly, unless you have the `RESET_CLEARED_REQUIRED_FIELDS` named argument set as `TRUE`.
++ A required field in the protocol buffer can't be excluded explicitly or implicitly, unless you have the `RESET_CLEARED_REQUIRED_FIELDS` named argument set as `TRUE`.
 + If a field is included, its child fields and descendants are implicitly